anshmenghani/Fusion/README.md

 # Fusion
-The Fusion Stellaar Model is designed to predict and classify stellar parameters with higher accuracy than traditional formulas.
+The Fusion Stellar Model is designed to predict and classify stellar parameters with higher accuracy than traditional formulas.
 It takes inputs of a star's Effective Temperature, Luminosity, and Radius, and runs its Deep Neural Network algorithm to predict and